 is an innovative charitable organisation that provides free access to an evolving bespoke online library, which documents the different types of jobs people do that contribute to society.

 we show children positive images of other racial and social groups to combat negative biases and nurture good mental health

-By showing children positive images of other racial and social groups we combat negative perceptions of people within the UK, by documenting their positive contribution, thus furthering equality, provide for good mental health and support like-minded organisations.
+By showing children positive images of other racial and social groups we combat negative perceptions of people within the UK, by documenting their positive contribution, thus furthering equality, providing for good mental health, and supporting like-minded organisations.

 ultimate mission is to nurture good mental health.
 To build confidence and self-worth in children and adults while continuing to work towards a society where the reiteration or rebranding of the terms racial or social bias is no longer needed.

 - nurture happiness.

 - improve self-worth and respect for others.